ssyrell/timespan-ts/README.md

 TimeSpan.fromDateDiff(date2, date1)
 ```

-## Min/Max/Zero And Other Constant Values
+## Min/Max/Zero and Other Constant Values

 TimeSpan calculates and stores the total span of time in milliseconds and will throw `RangeError` if any method call results in the total number of milliseconds being larger than `Number.MAX_SAFE_INTEGER` or smaller than `Number.MIN_SAFE_INTEGER`.